 Details of the principal risks to which the group is exposed are included here in this report.

-The board has delegated the responsibility for oversight of legal compliance to the Social and Ethics Committee, from which management receives any guidance deemed necessary for the fields appropriate to its respective terms of reference.
+The board has delegated the responsibility for oversight of legal compliance to the Social and Ethics Committee, from which management receives any guidance deemed necessary for the fields appropriate to its terms of reference.
 Suitably qualified consultants have been appointed to ensure that legal compliance is maintained in the business sectors in which the group operates.
 Accordingly, the CEO has not appointed an individual person responsible for the management of compliance.
 Due to the importance attached to compliance with competition law requirements, the group operates a competition law compliance programme and has ensured that all senior staff members are familiar with the requirements of the Competition Act.
 The Audit and Risk Committee ensures that matters containing significant levels of risk material to the group receive the appropriate attention, and that adequate provision and appropriate disclosure are made for known and determinable exposures.

-The size of the group, as well as the experience of the executive directors and senior management, affords management the opportunity to resolve disputes in these areas.
+The size of the group, as well as the experience of the executive directors and senior management, afford management the opportunity to resolve disputes in these areas.
 External legal counsel is consulted when considered necessary to ensure the appropriateness of the methods adopted to resolve issues.